bruderstein/PythonScript/docs/source/scintilla.rst

 .. method:: editor.getLineEndTypesSupported() -> int

-   Bit set of LineEndType enumertion for which line ends beyond the standard LF, CR, and CRLF are supported by the lexer.
+   Bit set of LineEndType enumeration for which line ends beyond the standard LF, CR, and CRLF are supported by the lexer.

    See Scintilla documentation for `SCI_GETLINEENDTYPESSUPPORTED <http://www.scintilla.org/ScintillaDoc.html#SCI_GETLINEENDTYPESSUPPORTED>`_